freeCodeCamp/news-theme/CONTRIBUTING.md

 git clone https://github.com/freeCodeCamp/news-theme.git
 ```

 The theme styles are compiled using Gulp/PostCSS to polyfill future CSS spec.
 You'll need [Node](https://nodejs.org/).
+Make sure that your Node version is compatible with `ghost`.
 After that, from the theme's root directory:

 ```bash
 npm install